RoseCityRobotics/common_platform/docs/source/data_annotation/index.md

 # Data Annotation

-This section covers tools and procedures for annotating robot datasets for machine learning and analysis.
+This section covers tools and procedures for annotating robot datasets for machine learning and analysis with Label Studio.

 ## Topics